carlynorama/APItizer/README.md

 ### GRAPHQL APIs
 - One endpoint. `http://server/api  { some_json }`
 - uses  POST (almost everything) GET (some things)
 - Client can be quite specific about the wanted data.
-Filter happend on the server.
+Filter happened on the server.
 - No need for versions
 - Some cons: Server complexity and server load is much higher, doesn't handle file uploads without "mutations"
 - Best when complex queries are the norm because large, sprawling and interrelated dataset.